John-Otago/PhD-Plus/README.md

-# PhD+ (Resources & Advice for Graduate Students)
+# PhD+ (Resources & Advice for Graduate Students and Early-Career Researchers)

 A J.W.
 Project
-Version 0.0.11
+Version 0.0.12
-Last update: 15 July 2021
+Last update: 16 July 2021

 ## Table of Contents